mia-care/documentation/docs/p4samd/handbook/verification.md

 - **All tests**: Displays the list of individual tests, applicable for the current Software Version.
 - **Test suites**: Shows the available test suites and allows navigation into suite details.
-- **Executions**: Lists all test executions, with access to execution details.
+- **Executions**: Lists all test executions, with access to execution details and reports.

 The tests originate from the integrated ALM, where they are created, updated, and edited.
 The table dynamically reflects any changes made inside the ALM.
 Users are assisted in evaluating the quality and compliance of the tests thanks to AI-powered evaluation features.